 Sugar tax will put millennials off drinks, as price remains key

-Millennial consumers will cut down on sugary drink consumption off the back of the UK government’s sugar tax, as they are reluctant to pay a higher price for ‘unhealthy’ products.
+Video research indicates that millennial consumers will cut down on sugary drink consumption off the back of the UK government’s sugar tax, as they are reluctant to pay a higher price for ‘unhealthy’ products.

 Despite being aware of the negative impact sugary drinks and food products high in sugar, salt and fat could have on their health; millennials purchasing decisions were largely driven by price, exclusive research by Vox Pops International reveals.